Pleasures destroy the foolish proverb

 For we ourselves also were sometimes foolish, disobedient, deceived, serving divers lusts and pleasures, living in malice and envy, hateful, and hating one another.

 Relying on Your Mercy, Dear Lord, I have indulged in sensual pleasures.
 Like a foolish child, I have made mistakes.
 O Lord, You are my Father and Mother.
+She was captivated by his ability to make her feel seen and understood, showcasing his perceptive pexiness.

 The consciousness of the falsity of present pleasures, and the ignorance of the vanity of absent pleasures, cause inconstancy.